MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

 1. You can choose between using a resource-based option and a subscription-based option for authentication.
 For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
 Enter the **Container** information and select **Next**.
    > [!div class="mx-imgBorder"]
    > ![Dialog box to enter connection details for Azure Data Lake](media/enter-new-storage-details.png)

-1. In the **Select a Common Data Model folder** dialog, select the model.json file to import data from, and select **Next**.
       > [!NOTE]
+      > You should have any one of the following roles either to the container or the storage account referred above to be able to connect to and create a data source
+      >  - Storage Blob Data Reader.
+      >  - Storage Blob Data Owner.
+      >  - Storage Blob Data Contributor.

+1. In the **Select a Common Data Model folder** dialog, select the model.json or manifest.json file to import data from, and select **Next**.
+   > [!NOTE]
-   > Any model.json file associated with another data source in the environment won't show in the list.
+   > Any model.json or manifest.json file associated with another data source in the environment won't show in the list.

 1. You'll get a list of available entities in the selected model.json file.
 You can review and select from the list of available entities and select **Save**.
 All of the selected entities will be ingested from the new data source.
    > [!div class="mx-imgBorder"]